Painless, Mandatory, Suicide Prevention Workshop

 § Extensive experience in assessment and diagnosis

 Dr. Roberts was the Crisis Services Mental Health Clinic Supervisor from August 2012 to April 2017 for the San Bernardino County Department of Behavioral Health.

-CE Status: Approved for 3 hours CE credits
+CE Status: Under review with CPA for 3 hours CE credits

 California Psychological Association (CPA) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 CPA maintains responsibility for this program and its content.